 - Independence.
 The Committee shall be responsible for reviewing and assessing director independence with respect to continuing and prospective directors and shall make related recommendations to the Board.

 - Evaluation.
 The Committee shall be responsible for overseeing an annual self-evaluation of the Board and its committees to determine whether the Board and its committees are functioning effectively.
 The Committee shall determine the nature of the evaluation, supervise the conduct of the evaluation and prepare an assessment of the Board’s performance, to be discussed with the Board.

 - Director Compensation.
 The Committee shall periodically review director compensation and compensation practices and make recommendations with respect thereto to the Board.

 - Equity Ownership Guidelines.
 The Committee shall establish equity ownership guidelines for non-employee Board members who receive compensation for Board service.

 - Procedures and Administration

 - Meetings.
 The Committee shall meet as often as it deems necessary in order to perform its responsibilities.
+At all meetings of the Committee a majority of the Committee members shall be necessary to constitute a quorum for the transaction of business.
 The Committee may also act by unanimous written consent in lieu of a meeting.
 The Committee shall record minutes of its meetings.

 - Subcommittees.
 Subject to the Stockholders Agreement, the Committee may form and delegate authority to one or more subcommittees (including a subcommittee consisting of a single member) as it deems appropriate from time to time under the circumstances.